-Jazz up your next fruit or vegetable tray with one of these fun fruit and vegetable wreath tray ideas!
+Jazz up your next fruit or vegetable tray with one of these fun wreath themed fruit and vegetable tray ideas!
 Fruit and vegetables can be turned into festive wreaths with only a few minutes of preparation.

 These were so fun to make!
 In just a few minutes, you can have something much more appealing than your standard fruit or vegetable tray.
 You can buy all of this produce at your local grocery store and wash and cut it up yourself or you can literally buy a vegetable tray at a place like Sam’s Club or Costco and just place it in wreath form on another plate!